Cecilapp/Cecil/docs/4-Configuration.md

         default: '100vw' # `sizes` attribute (`100vw` by default)
     webp:
       enabled: false     # creates a WebP version of images with `html` filter (`false` by default)
+    thumbnails:
+      dir: thumbnails    # where thumbnails are stored (in the assets target directory)
 ```

 :::